You are currently viewing How Does a Jumbo Loan Differ from a Conventional Loan?

 What are the interest rates for jumbo loans compared to conventional loans?

-How does the down payment requirement differ between jumbo loans and conventional loans?
+How do down payment requirements compare between jumbo and conventional loans?

 What are the conforming loan limits for 2024?